rust-lang/rfcs/text/3371-cargo-target-directories.md

 ## Naming

 In the example in the previous section, using `CARGO_TARGET_DIRECTORIES` with `cargo build` produces named subdirectories.
-The name of those is deterministic: it is the name of the parent directory of the workspace's `Cargo.toml` manifest, so building `work-project/crate-1` will still use the `/cargo-caches/work-project/debug/...` directory for a `cargo build` call.
+The name of those is partially deterministic: it is the name of the parent directory of the workspace's `Cargo.toml` manifest and an unspecified hash of the absolute path to the workspace's root, so building `work-project/crate-1` will still use the `/cargo-caches/work-project-<hash>/debug/...` directory for a `cargo build` call.

-This naming scheme is chosen to be simple for people to navigate but is **not considered stable**: since it can easily conflict, Cargo maintainers reserve the right to change it if too many conflicts happen.
+This naming scheme is chosen to be simple for people to navigate but is **not considered stable**: the hashing method (and so the hash) will not change within a single minor version of cargo (1.68.0 -> 1.68.1) but it can change between any two minor versions (1.68 -> 1.69) and tools using that needs to interact with `cargo`'s target directory should not rely on its value for more than a single invocation of them: they should instead query `cargo metadata` for the actual value.
-In practice, it should be rare to have two different projects using the same name on a single machine so conflicts are not considered more important than readability and predictability.

 In case the parent directory is `/` or `C:\`, the subdirectory name is implementation defined.

-See "Rationale and alternatives" about conflicts in the naming scheme.

 ## Impact on `cargo ...` calls

 When calling `cargo` where `CARGO_TARGET_DIRECTORIES` is active, `CARGO_TARGET_DIR` is set by all `cargo` calls that happen in a Cargo workspace, including calls to third-party tools.

-In the same vein, `cargo metadata` will fill the target directory and make no mention of `CARGO_TARGET_DIRECTORIES` since it can only be used in a single workspace at once.
+In the same vein, `cargo metadata` will fill the target directory information with the absolute path and make no mention of `CARGO_TARGET_DIRECTORIES` since it can only be used in a single workspace at once.

 ### `cargo clean`

 Currently, if `CARGO_TARGET_DIR` is set to anything but `target` for a project, `cargo clean` does not delete the `target/` directory if it exists.
-The same behavior is used for
+The same behavior is used for `CARGO_TARGET_DIRECTORIES`.
-`CARGO_TARGET_DIRECTORIES`.

 # Drawbacks
 [drawbacks]: #drawbacks